spotify/klio/docs/src/userguide/examples/audio_spec.rst

    :end-before: flatten

-Finally, we need to flatten the output into a singlee :class:`PCollection
+Finally, we need to flatten the output into a single :class:`PCollection
 <apache_beam.pvalue.PCollection>` of :ref:`KlioMessages <klio-message>` (as Klio is not yet able to
 handle multiple output `PCollections` to multiple event outputs), as well as remove duplicate ``KlioMessages`` since there are now three "forks" of PCollections: the full spectrogram, the